 Dr. George DuPaul is Professor of School Psychology and Associate Dean for Research in the College of Education at Lehigh University.
 He has been an author or co-author on over 240 journal articles and book chapters as well as 10 books and two videos related to ADHD and pediatric school psychology.
 Dr. DuPaul was School Psychologist of the Year in Pennsylvania in 1999, was the recipient of the 2008 Senior Scientist Award from Division 16 (School Psychology) of the American Psychological Association and was named to the Children and Adults with ADHD (CHADD) Hall of Fame in 2008.
 His primary research interests include school-based intervention for students with ADHD, early intervention for young children at-risk for ADHD, and assessment and treatment of ADHD in college students.
 He also has strong interests in integrated behavioral health and pediatric school psychology.
 Dr. DuPaul has chaired dissertations for 37 doctoral students at Lehigh, has advised over 25 educational specialist degree recipients, and currently is mentoring 10 doctoral, 1 educational specialist, and 2 undergraduate students.

-Joey Lam is a first-year doctoral student in the school psychology program.
-She graduated with a B.S. in Psychology in 2021 and an M.S. in Experimental Psychology in 2022 from Saint Joseph's University.
-During her master's, she worked as a graduate research coordinator for the Behavior, Emotions, Development, and Sleep (BEDS) lab at the Children's Hospital of Philadelphia.
-Her research interests include early interventions to promote education resilience in children with ADHD and chronic health issues, parent/teacher-child interaction, and implementation science Contact: email@example.com.
+Joey Lam is a second-year doctoral student in the school psychology program.
+She graduated with a B.S. in Psychology and an M.S. in Experimental Psychology from Saint Joseph's University.
+During her master's program, she was a graduate research coordinator for the Behavior, Emotions, Development, and Sleep (BEDS) lab at the Children's Hospital of Philadelphia.
+Her current research project focuses on parenting practices, child behavioral regulation, and sleep functioning in young children at-risk for ADHD.
+Contact: email@example.com.